 As the CFTC Whistleblower Program continues its recent growth—the agency issued $123 million in whistleblower awards in just the last fiscal year—more commodities and derivative-related schemes will be prevented and rooted out.
 Indeed, on October 21, 2021, the CFTC awarded the largest-known single whistleblower award ($200 million) under the programs established by the Dodd-Frank Act.
 This demonstrates the commitment that the agency has to whistleblowers and, also, the impact that CFTC whistleblowers are having in uncovering systemic harm and holding accountable those responsible.

-If you are considering filing a whistleblower complaint, please fill out our online form or contact us by phone at (215) 567-8300 or via e-mail at firstname.lastname@example.org.
+If you are considering reporting information to the CFTC, please fill out our online form or contact us by phone at (267) 551-5240 or via e-mail at firstname.lastname@example.org for a free, confidential consultation.

 Inclined Sleepers: The Hidden Danger in Your Nursery Feldman Shepherd product liability attorneys Alan M. Feldman, Daniel J. Mann and Edward S. Goldis discuss the dangers of inclined infant sleepers and why reports of 73 infant deaths and more than 1,000 incidents were allowed to mount for 14 years at the Consumer Product Safety Commission…